 St. John’s Card Club

-This is an enjoyable fund-raiser of card games for friends and neighbors who come together once a month in Louis Hall or at their homes.
-They play euchre, sheepshead, bridge or ‘500’.
+This is an enjoyable game of cards for friends and neighbors who come together once a month in Louis Hall or at their homes.
+They play euchre, sheephead, bridge or ‘500’.

 Contact: Jeanne Pahl 952-492-2092